Speakers

 How to Quit EMS | Jan 24 | 3:00 pm

-Do It With the Lights Off: He We Over Use Lights and Sirens | Jan 25 | 8:00 am
+Do It with the Lights Off: How We Overuse Lights and Sirens | Jan 25 | 8:00 am

 Latimer has worked in rural EMS since 2009 in Vermont and Montana (and a bit in Canada).
 These experiences involve ambulance/first responder services, fire departments, emergency communications, ski patrol, and search and rescue.
 He has managed supply ordering, served as training officer, and written policies for multiple workplaces.
 In addition, Latimer holds a B.S. in Secondary English Education, a M.Ed. in Education Leadership, and Senior Alpine certification with the National Ski Patrol.

-Joshua Honeyman
+Josh Honeyman

 DO

-Joshua Honeyman
+Josh Honeyman

 Kirk Hughes